 Melanie cut her act quickly and sucked her teeth.
 “The Valley is way too small.
 Trust, if he said something, you would already know.
-You know these people ain’t got no filter and their damned nosy and rude.
+You know these people ain’t got no filter and they’re damned nosy and rude.
 Someone would have said some shit by now.”
-She folded a loose strand of hair behind her ears, and then cracked her knuckles.
+She folded a loose strand of hair behind her ears and then cracked her knuckles.
 “And should anyone press you about it, I’ll beat the bitches for you.”

 “You just want to fight.”
 Marissa rolled her eyes.